 Grant in 2015

-TORO is a European technology platform specializing in mobile commerce, transforming traditional applications into comprehensive marketplaces through its patented technology.
-The platform enables apps to integrate third-party merchants, enhancing user experience and providing diverse shopping options.
-Initially partnering with major soccer clubs in Europe and a prominent Spanish bank, TORO aims to expand its services across various sectors, including sports, fashion, smart cities, and streaming platforms, with plans to enter the U.S. market.
-Its research and development center, located in Barcelona, focuses on creating intellectual property and customizing the platform to meet the needs of its clients and operations.
+TORO is a European technology platform that specializes in mobile commerce, transforming standard applications into 'Super-Apps' capable of hosting comprehensive marketplaces for third-party merchants.
+Initially partnering with major soccer clubs in Europe and a prominent Spanish bank, TORO aims to expand its innovative technology across various sectors, including sports, fashion, smart cities, and streaming platforms, with plans to enter the U.S. market.
+The company's research and development center, based in Barcelona, focuses on creating intellectual property and customizing the platform to meet the needs of its clients and operations.

 Etrel